strongloop/profiler-demo-app/README.md

 command and Google Chrome tools.
 See [slc runctl](http://docs.strongloop.com/display/SLC/slc+runctl) for more details.

-#### StrongOps hosted

-* Go to [register](http://strongloop.com/register) and enter your email address.
-* You'll immediately get an email from StrongLoop with a link.
-* Go to the URL in the email, choose a password, and agree to the Terms of Use.
-Enter additional account details if you want to.

-Generate StrongOps configuration.

-    $ slc strongops

-Run the app.

-    $ slc run --cluster 2

-Run the load generator script.

-    $ node loadtest.js

 ##### CPU Profiler

 Click on the CPU Profiler tab.
 Select the app named profiler-app and